 Depression is a mood disorder that involves a persistent feeling of sadness and loss of interest.
-It is different from the mood fluctuations that people regularly experience as a part of life.
+It differs from the mood fluctuations people regularly experience in life.

-Sadness, feeling down and having a loss of interest or pleasure in daily activities are familiar feelings for all of us.
+Sadness, feeling down, and losing interest or pleasure in daily activities are familiar feelings for all of us.
 But if they persist and affect our lives substantially, the issue may be depression.

-Depression is the main cause of disability worldwide, according to the World Health Organization (WHO).
+Depression is the leading cause of disability worldwide, according to the World Health Organization (WHO).
 It can affect adults, adolescents, and children.

-Major life events, such as bereavement or the loss of a job, can lead to depression.
+Major life events, such as bereavement or job loss, can lead to depression.
 However, doctors only consider feelings of grief to be part of depression if they persist.

 Depression is an ongoing problem, not a passing one.
-It consists of episodes during which the symptoms last for at least 2 weeks.
+It consists of episodes during which the symptoms last at least two weeks.
 Depression can last for several weeks, months, or years.

-Depression is a profound and recurring but treatable medical disorder that leaves a patient in a moody, sad, loss of interest, and motivating state.
-Depression can be persistent as shown in patients and this keeps the person in a moody and sad state.
-It affects both the eating and sleeping pattern of the sufferer and can affect the self-esteem/thought pattern.
+Depression is a profound and recurring but treatable medical disorder that leaves a patient in a moody, sad, loss of interest and motivating state.
+Depression can be persistent, as shown in patients, which keeps the person in a moody and sad state.
+It affects the sufferer’s eating and sleeping patterns and the self-esteem/thought pattern.

-The root of Depression can be traced to some biochemical alteration in the brain that is caused by circumstances, hormonal makeup, genetic composition, and other factors.
-The level of serotonin and norepinephrine which are neurotransmitters of the brain determine the severity of Depression.
+The root of Depression can be traced to some biochemical alteration in the brain caused by circumstances, hormonal makeup, genetic composition, and other factors.
+The serotonin and norepinephrine levels, neurotransmitters of the brain, determine the severity of Depression.

-Depression comes with varying symptoms in different individuals and can start out in a mild form unnoticed.
-Many tag it as mere mood swings or just introverted and dismiss it as their psychological makeup.
-People around start getting used to this making it difficult to point out.
+Depression comes with varying symptoms in different individuals and can start in a mild form unnoticed.
+Many tag it as mere mood swings or just introverts and dismiss it as their psychological makeup.
+People around start getting used to this, making it difficult to point out.

 Types of depression